Canine Urinary Incontinence

 bladder health.

-Ideal for female dogs that have been spayed and senior dogs of either sex.
+Ideal for female dogs that have been spayed and senior dogs of either gender.

-Canine urinary incontinence is just one of the common health issues that can crop up during your pet's
+Urinary incontinence in dogs is just one of the common health issues that can crop up during your pet's lifetime.

-lifetime.
-Becoming informed about dog illnesses helps owners recognize and respond to a pet's needs
+Becoming informed about dog illnesses helps pet parents recognize and respond to a pet's needs

 quickly.